AJIBS/material-resume-blue/README.md

 # material-resume-blue

 ## Objective
-Built a responsive website from scratch using Bootstrap and integrate responsive images
+Build a responsive website from scratch using Bootstrap and integrate responsive images

 ## Requirements
 * User Story: Build a responsive site